themkat/unixissuperior-talk/README.md

 ## Running the slides
 Clone this repo, navigate to it, and then follow the instructions below according to your setup.
-If you do not want to "pollute" your system, then Docker is always the best day :D
+If you don't want to "pollute" your system, then Docker is always the best way :D

 ### Local MDP install
-If you have installed MDP locally by following [the instructions in the repo](https://github.com/visit1985/mdp), you can simply type:
+If you have installed MDP locally by following [the instructions in the repo](https://github.com/visit1985/mdp) or using a package manager, you can simply type:
 ```bash
 mdp slides.md
 ```